Same Lottery, Same Numbers!

 On July 13, 2006, Derek claimed his portion of a £2.5 million jackpot, which equaled £479,142.
 A week goes by, and Derek remembers that he had a second ticket with the same numbers!
 His wife, Dawn, didn’t believe him and insisted that he was mistaken and urged him to recheck the ticket.
 Sure enough, the second ticket was identical, thus giving the couple a second check for £479,142!

-When asked what they planned to do with the money, the couple didn’t have an answer, other than going on a two-week vacation, quit work, and continue to play the lottery (with the same numbers).
+When asked what they planned to do with the money, the couple didn’t have an answer, other than going on a two-week vacation, quitting work, and continuing to play the lottery (with the same numbers).

 “They say lightning never strikes twice, but it did, so perhaps it’ll strike three times,” he told BBC News.